 - 5.5.1 The Board shall meet sufficiently to discharge its duties effectively. - 5.5.2 Reasonable notice of meetings and the business to be considered shall be given to members of the Board.
-The proceedings of the Board will be governed by the Bank's Constitution.
+The proceedings of the Board will be governed by the Company's Constitution.
 The Chairman, at his/her discretion, may invite the senior management or other senior executives or professional advisers to attend and to be heard at the Board meetings. - 5.5.3 A detailed agenda, together with the supporting documentation, must be circulated, in advance of each meeting to the members of the Board and other invitees.
 Board members must be fully prepared for Board meetings to be able to provide appropriate and constructive input on matters for discussion and decisions. - 5.5.4 The Company Secretary is the secretary to the Board and shall take minutes of the meetings. - 5.5.5 Board members must attend at least 75% of the scheduled meetings of the Board, either via physically or virtually, including meetings called on an ad-hoc basis for special matters unless prior apology, with reasons, has been submitted to the Chairman or Company Secretary.
 A director must not appoint another person to attend or participate in a board meeting on his/her behalf.
-If the Chairman of the Board is absent from a meeting, the directors present must elect one of the directors' present to act as chairman. - 5.5.6 A Director must devote sufficient time to prepare for and attend board meetings, and maintain a sound understanding of the Bank's business as well as relevant market and regulatory developments. - 5.5.7 The Bank must ensure that attendance at board meetings, by way other than physical presence, remains an exception rather than the norm, and is subject to appropriate safeguards to preserve the confidentiality of deliberations. - 5.5.8 The quorum necessary for the transaction of the business of the Directors shall be three (3) members of the Board or fifty per centum (50%) of the total number of Board members, whichever is higher.
+If the Chairman of the Board is absent from a meeting, the directors present must elect one of the directors present to act as chairman.

-5.5.9 The Bank must provide the Board with access to advice from third party experts on any matter deliberated by the Board as and when required, and the cost of such advice shall be borne by the Bank.
+- 5.5.6 A Director must devote sufficient time to prepare for and attend board meetings and maintain a sound understanding of the Company's business as well as relevant market and regulatory developments. - 5.5.7 The Company must ensure that attendance at board meetings, by way of other than physical presence, remains an exception rather than the norm, and is subject to appropriate safeguards to preserve the confidentiality of deliberations. - 5.5.8 The quorum necessary for the transaction of the business of the Directors shall be two (2) members of the Board. - 5.5.9 The Company must provide the Board with access to advice from third party experts on any matter deliberated by the Board as and when required, and the cost of such advice shall be borne by the Company.